exportdefault/backbone-stickers/README.md

 ### Server-side

 The server-layer is a lightweight, single-file Express.js HTTP server and MongoDB.
 It responds to a number of typical authentication API routes, as well as renders the initial `index.html` page wrapper to plant the session CSRF token.
 Ofcause, it’s a good practice to have an isolated User/Auth model in the server which handles validations and database interaction, **but** for simplicity this functionality is encapsulated inside API handlers (at the controller-level).

-## Task

-some text about firstly task ...